 Thursday: Talent Show

 Students will make videos in which they are exhibiting their unique talents.
-It can be anything that they are good at, be it athletics, or making puppets or singing.
-This is a great opportunity for children to explore their hidden talents and enjoy while telling all their friends about it.
+It can be anything they enjoy, like athletics, making puppets, or singing.
+This is a great opportunity for children to explore and enjoy their hidden talents while telling all their friends about them.
 It should be all about having fun.

 Friday: Spirit Wear Day & Closing Ceremonies

 Students are encouraged to wear school colors or spirit wear all day.
-Bringing signs to their zoom meetings, or decorating their learning space is also fun.
+Bringing signs to their zoom meetings or decorating their learning space is also fun.
 At the end of the day, there should be closing ceremonies.
-The goal of these ceremonies is to end the week with high school spirit and further the positive school culture!
+These ceremonies aim to end the week with high school spirit and further the positive school culture!
 These ceremonies should consist of a compilation of photos from the week, a video of the talent show, and an update on fundraising totals.
-If you ran a raffle, the winner should also be announced.
+If you run a raffle, the winner should also be announced.
 This is an opportunity to connect as a school and a fun way to end the week.